trailblazer/trailblazer.github.io/gems/reform/api.md

       property :title
     end

-This will create accessors on the form and read the initial value from the model.
+This will create accessors on the form and read the initial value from the model in [setup](#setup).

     model = Album.new(title: "Greatest Hits")
     form  = AlbumForm.new(model)

     form.title #=> "Greatest Hits"

+### Overriding Accessors

+You're free to override the form's accessors for presentation or coercion.

+    class AlbumForm < Reform::Form
+      property :title

+      def title
+        super.capitalize
+      end
+    end

+As always, use `super` for the original method.

+This can also be used to provide a default value.

+    def title
+      super || "not available"
+    end

 ## Collection